Abiii9/MovieGo/README.md

 ~~~
 pyenv install 3.11.0
+pyenv local 3.11.0
 py -3 -m venv .venv
 source  venv/bin/activate
 pip install --upgrade pip
 pip install Django
 ~~~

+## Technologies used

+- HTML
+- CSS
+- Python Django
+- JavaScript
+- Gherkin

+There are some libraries that have been used in this project.

+This includes Behave, Selenium and Webdriver-manager for Behavioral Driven Development Testing.
+Chart.js - this is a JavaScript library that has been used to render the charts for the dashboard page.

 The following dependencies need to be installed.
 ~~~
 pip install selenium
 pip install behave
+pip install webdriver-manager
 pip install gunicorn
 ~~~
 Instead, run the following command to get all the dependencies installed at once.